-South Tyneside will pay tribute to members of the Australian and New Zealand Army Corps with a special ANZAC Day service on Tuesday (25th April).
+South Tyneside Council has paid tribute to members of the Australian and New Zealand Army Corps to mark ANZAC Day (25th April).

 ANZAC Day is a national day of remembrance commemorated in Australia and New Zealand to honour members of the Australian and New Zealand Army Corps (ANZAC) who fought in the battle of Gallipoli during the First World War.